mutant-remix/mutant-remix/CONTRIBUTING.md

 > Codepoints: `1F3F4` `E0067` `E0062` `E0073` `E0063` `E0074` `E007F`
 - If you are not sure that your issue is valid, you can wait for feedback from the maintainers before working on it to make sure you don't waste your time.

+### Attribution
+If you wish to be included in the [contributors list](./CONTRIBUTORS.md), you can add your name to it in your PR.
+Same PR is fine, but use separate commits for the actual content and the attribution.

 ### Structure
 Emojis consist of two parts:
 - The SVG file located in `./assets/svg/<category>/<subcategory>/<name>.svg`